BA 100 Introduction to Business 3 Cr

 BA 417 CPA/CMA Review 3 Cr

-Designed to prepare individuals for the uniform CPA and CMA pro-fessional examinations.
+Designed to prepare individuals for the uniform CPA and CMA professional examinations.
 Spring semester.
 See instructor for the course dates.
-Offered pass/fail.
+Offered as independent study.

 CAPSTONE COURSE FOR FINANCE MAJOR.
-Examines vari-ables relevant to financial problems.
+Examines variables relevant to financial problems.
 Develops skills, techniques, and judgment necessary to make financial decisions.
-MOST FINANCE COURSES SHOULD BE TAKEN PRIOR TO THIS COURSE.
-Series 65 licensing exam will be given as a final assessment tool.